The 6 biggest drink trends of summer 2024

 From plant water to calming soda, the wellness trend shows no sign of slowing down.
 And for venues that want to entice the health conscious, functional beverages are the way to do it.

-Make no mistake, these are not drinks designed to rev up as per old school energy drinks.
+Make no mistake, these are not drinks designed to rev up you up like an old school energy drink.
 These are drinks for sustained energy release and a calm nervous system - drinks designed to support and nurture you through your busy day.

 Some drinks contain adaptogenics, a group of herbs known for assisting the body with stress responses.
 Some of these herbs are ginseng, ashwagandha, eleuthro, schisandra, rhodiola, shilajit, rhaponticum and cordyceps.